apollo

 How does the drug interact with Zeet 12 Syrup 100 ml:

-Co-administration of Zeet 12 Syrup 100 ml and Imipramine may increase the risk of serotonin syndrome (a condition in which a chemical called serotonin builds up in your body).
+Co-administration of Nortriptyline with Zeet 12 Syrup 100 ml can increase the risk of serotonin syndrome (A condition in which a chemical called serotonin builds up in your body).

 How to manage the interaction:

-Although there is a possible interaction between Zeet 12 Syrup 100 ml and Imipramine, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as seizures (fits), extreme changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremors, incoordination, blurred vision, muscle spasms or stiffness, nausea, vomiting, stomach cramp, and diarrhea, contact a doctor immediately.
-Do not discontinue the medication without consulting a doctor.
+Taking Nortriptyline with Zeet 12 Syrup 100 ml together can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 Severe